SivaTharun/leetcode-algorithm-solutions/README.md

 # leetcode-algorithm-solutions
-This Repository conatins the solutions for different types of leetcode algorithms.
+This Repository conatins the solutions for different types of leetcode algorithm problems.